 Hunter Gatherer Archaeology

-The MSc and Graduate Diploma in Hunter - Gatherer Archaeology is for students interested in the fascinating and remarkable world of hunter-gatherers.
+The Graduate Diploma in Hunter- Gatherer Archaeology is for students interested in the fascinating and remarkable world of hunter-gatherers.
 It is often claimed that humans have spent 90-99% of their existence as hunter-gatherers.
 Understanding these ways of life provides vital perspectives on human identity and the challenges and opportunities societies face today.
-Anthropology provides information about about recent hunter-gatherers, but archaeology is the only discipline that can understand our hunter-gatherer past, and hunter-gatherer archaeology therefore has a particular significance.
+Anthropology provides information about recent hunter-gatherers, but archaeology is the only discipline that can understand our hunter-gatherer past, and hunter-gatherer archaeology therefore has a particular significance.
 Our programme will introduce students to key themes in the archaeology of past hunter gatherers, the relationship between past and present hunting and gathering communities, and the contemporary context of knowledge production about hunter-gatherers.
 Our primary focus is the archaeology of Homo sapienshunter-gatherers: we will include some discussion of non-Homo sapiens, but this is not a course on human evolution.

-You will develop skills in project design and independent research, data analysis and interpretation, communicating the past to different stakeholders, as well as how to different perspectives on the past.
+You will develop skills in project design and independent research, data analysis and interpretation, communicating the past to different stakeholders, as well as how to develop different perspectives on the past.
 You will be part of a dynamic, friendly and international postgraduate community in a School with a 160-year history of exceptional archaeological research and you will form part of the UCD Hunter Gatherer Research Group.

 Subjects taught

-• Spring Trimester: Hunter-Gatherers 2: producing knowledge
+ARCH41330 Hunter-Gatherers 2: producing knowledge Spring 10

 Entry requirements

-• Entry to GradDip based on a Lower Second Class Honours (2H2) undergraduate degree (GPA 2.7, NFQ Level 8, or the international equivalent) in archaeology or anthropology, or other cognate disciplines (to be discussed with programme coordinator)
+- entry to GradDip based on a Lower Second Class Honours (2H2) undergraduate degree (GPA 2.7, NFQ Level 8, or the international equivalent) in archaeology or anthropology, or other cognate disciplines (to be discussed with programme coordinator)

-• If English is not your native language, proof of proficiency in English will be required, unless you took your primary degree through English.
-The minimum acceptable score on the TOEFL Internet Based Test is 90, on the IELTS system it is 6.5.
+- If English is not your native language, proof of proficiency in English will be required, unless you took your primary degree through English.
+The minimum acceptable score on the TOEFL Internet Based Test is 90, on the IELTS system it is 6.5

 Application dates